Tips For Ergonomics – How To Reduce Pain Symptoms At Work & Home

 The main idea is to avoid the effects of no motion or prolonged inactivity.
 Ergonomics tells us to have proper alignment, reducing the effects of gravity and minimizing strain on the musculoskeletal and cardiovascular systems.
 Therefore, activity is good to incorporate into your ergonomic environment.

-A 2016 study in the American Journal of Physiology-Heart and Circulatory Physiology shows that “fidgeting” (small amounts of leg movement) can prevent prolonged sitting induced leg endothelial dysfunction.
+- A 2016 study in the American Journal of Physiology-Heart and Circulatory Physiology shows that “fidgeting” (small amounts of leg movement) can prevent prolonged sitting induced leg endothelial dysfunction.
 This condition dysfunction of the arteries and may result in developing artherosclerosis, which is a chronic disease with hardening and thickening the arterial walls.
+It is also associated with degenerative discs.

 Sit to Stand Solutions